International investment agreement: Contents

 Countries conclude IIAs primarily for the protection and, indirectly, promotion of foreign investment, and increasingly also for the purpose of liberalization of such investment.
 IIAs offer companies and individuals from contracting parties increased security and certainty under international law when they invest or set up a business in other countries party to the agreement.
 The reduction of the investment risk flowing from an IIA is meant to encourage companies and individuals to invest in the country that concluded the IIA.
-Allowing foreign investors to settle disputes with the host country through international arbitration, rather than only the host country’s domestic courts, is an important aspect in this context.
+Allowing foreign investors to settle disputes with the host country through international arbitration, rather than only the host country's domestic courts, is an important aspect in this context.

 Typical provisions found in BITs and PTIAs are clauses on the standards of protection and treatment of foreign investments, usually addressing issues such as fair and equitable treatment, full protection and security, national treatment, and most-favored nation treatment.
 Provisions on compensation for losses incurred by foreign investors as a result of expropriation or due to war and strife usually also form a core part of such agreements.
 Most IIAs additionally regulate the cross-border transfer of funds in connection with foreign investments.

 Contrary to investment protection, provisions on investment promotion are rarely formally included in IIAs, and if so such provisions usually remain non-binding.
 Nevertheless, the assumption is that the enhanced protection formally offered to foreign investors through an IIA will encourage and promote cross-border investments.
 The benefits that increased foreign investment can bring about are important for developing countries that aim at using foreign investment and IIAs as tools to enhance their economic development.

 BITs and some PTIAs also include a provision on investor-State dispute settlement.
 Usually this gives investors the right to submit a case to an international arbitral tribunal when a dispute with the host country arises.
 Common venues through which arbitration is sought are the International Centre for Settlement of Investment Disputes (ICSID), the United Nations Commission on International Trade Law (UNCITRAL) and the International Chamber of Commerce (ICC).

-International taxation agreements deal primarily with the elimination of double taxation, but may in parallel address related issues such as the prevention of tax evasion.
+International taxation agreements deal primarily with the elimination of double taxation, but may in parallel address related issues such as the prevention of tax optimization strategies and tax evasion.